roboll/helmfile/README.md

   # additional and global args passed to helm
   args:
     - "--set k=v"
-  # defaults for verify, wait, force, timeout and recreatePods under releases[]
+  # verify the chart before upgrading (only works with packaged charts not directories)
-  verify: true
+  verify: true        # (default false)
+  # wait for k8s resources via --wait. (default false)
-  wait: true
+  wait: true          # (default false)
+  # time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks, and waits on pod/pvc/svc/deployment readiness)
-  timeout: 600
+  timeout: 600        # (default 300)
+  # performs pods restart for the resource if applicable
-  recreatePods: true
+  recreatePods: true  # (default false)
+  # forces resource update through delete/recreate if needed
-  force: true
+  force: true         # (default true)
   # enable TLS for request to Tiller
-  tls: true
+  tls: true           # (default true)
   # path to TLS CA certificate file (default "$HELM_HOME/ca.pem")
   tlsCACert: "path/to/ca.pem"
   # path to TLS certificate file (default "$HELM_HOME/cert.pem")
   tlsCert: "path/to/cert.pem"
   # path to TLS key file (default "$HELM_HOME/key.pem")
-  tlsKey: "path/to/key.pem"
+  tlsKey: "path/to/key.pem"   # (default "")
   # limit the maximum number of revisions saved per release.
-Use 0 for no limit (default 10)
+Use 0 for no limit.
-  historyMax: 10
+  historyMax: 10      # (default 10)

 # The desired states of Helm releases.
 #